 signal-strength-1 alerts over the next two miles, it then remained silent until coming into line-of-sight of the radar at less than five miles of range.

 Regardless of some hiccups, for both detectors all of these numbers are superb.
 Testing two overachievers like these is like evaluating F1 drivers.
-Fewer than two dozen people in
+Fewer than two dozen people on the planet are front-rank and even the back-markers have world-class talent.

 It's worth noting that radar from behind is largely a non-issue, a subject well documented in Radar from Behind: The Real Story.
 Although some radar models offer Same Lane mode and can read targets traveling in the same direction as